 Finally, the filter must have some type of anti-drainback valve to prevent

-dry startups on vehicles where the filter is mounted on its side or at an angle.
-Economy filters use a Nitrile valve that can harden and crack after 3,000 miles.
+dry startups on vehicles where the filter is mounted on the top of the engine, on its side or at an angle.
+Economy filters use a Nitrile (black rubber) valve that can harden and crack after 3,000 miles.
 Premium filters use a silicone anti-drainback valve that can last the entire length of an extended oil change (7-10,000 miles).
 It’s easy to tell the difference between the two materials—nitrile is black.
 Silicone is either orange or light gray.
-You won’t find silicone valves on economy filters—they just can’t afford to use those costlier materials.
+You won’t find silicone valves on economy filters—the manufacturer just can’t afford to use those costlier materials.

 Oil filter dirt holding capacity specs are a red herring—kinda

 Engine oil filters must do these three things well: